 7. Monthly Survivor Benefits

-You can visit the information sheet of the Social Security Administration to know the benefits you can get after the death of a family member.
+You can visit the Social Security Administration information sheet to know the benefits you can get after the death of a family member.

 The benefits will vary based on the deceased’s relationship and earnings.
 However, you might get monthly payments if you meet the eligibility requirements.